-Tritium in the form of T_2O may be difficult to store for long periods due to its corrosive properties.
-Experiments with T_2O indicate that pure T_2O is corrosive.
+Tritium in the form of T2O may be difficult to store for long periods in part due to its corrosive properties.
+Experiments with T_2O indicate that pure T_2O is corrosive and as the percentage of T2O in the subject water increases so does its corrosivity.
 This corrosiveness is likely due to tritium oxide generating free radicals (OH-) from radiolytic decomposition of water in addition to extra energy from beta decay impinging on surrounding molecules.
-Additionally, pure T_2O , like distilled H_2O , will dissolve many materials.
-No data currently exist that quantify the degree of corrosiveness; therefore, there is no basis to definitively state that the U. S. Environmental Protection Agency (EPA) threshold of corrosivity (i.e., a characteristic of hazardous waste), defined in Title 40 of the Code of Federal Regulations (CFR), Section 261.22, is not exceeded.
-The authors believe, however, that only a high-purity product, and not waste, would have a reasonable chance of exceeding this threshold.
+Additionally, pure T2O, like distilled H2O, will dissolve many materials.
+No data currently exist that quantify the degree of corrosiveness; therefore, there is no basis to definitively state that the U.S. Environmental Protection Agency (EPA) threshold of corrosivity (i.e., a characteristic of hazardous waste), defined in Title 40 of the Code of Federal Regulations (CFR), Section 261.22, is not exceeded.
+The author believes, however, that only a high-purity product, and not waste, would have a reasonable chance of exceeding this threshold.
+Pursuant to the RCRA regulations, it is the responsibility of the waste generator to determine if that waste is subject to the hazardous waste requirements [40 CFR 262.11].
 A broader discussion of the relationship between tritiated water and hazardous wastes is contained in Section 3.1.3.

-Dilute tritiated water recovered from tritium removal systems has also proven to be corrosive and difficult to contain.
+Note that for transportation purposes, DOT has specific defining criteria for corrosive materials that is different from that of the EPA; see 49 CFR 173.136-137.
+Dilute tritiated water recovered from tritium removal systems, although not at the EPA threshold has still proven to be somewhat corrosive, due in part to the other constituents.
 In a severe case, storage of tritiated water recovered from tritium removal systems in liquid form at concentrations as low as a few curies per milliliter has corroded through the weld area of stainless steel vessels after only a few days of exposure.
 In this specific example, it is probable that the extreme corrosive nature of this dilute tritiated water was due, in large measure, to chlorine contamination of the catalyst in the tritium removal system.
 This corrosion is evidently inhibited by absorption of the tritiated water on clay or in molecular sieve material.